 To be eligible for Medicaid, a person must have income and resources (assets) within specified limits and must be in one of the groups covered by Medicaid.
-Medicaid covered groups include children under age 19 years, pregnant women, parents with dependent children under age 18 years living in the home, adults age 65 years and older, blind individuals, and individuals who are disabled according to the standards adopted by the Social Security Administration.
+Medicaid covered groups include children under age 19 years, pregnant women, parents with dependent children under age 18 years living in the home, adults aged 65 years and older, blind individuals, and individuals who are disabled according to the standards adopted by the Social Security Administration.
+Medicaid is also available for adults ages 19 - 64 who may not be disabled, or do not have children.
+Limited coverage for family planning services is also available for those who qualify.

 FAMIS, and its program for pregnant women, FAMIS MOMS, covers uninsured children under age 19 years and pregnant women, whose income exceeds the Medicaid maximum but is under the income limit for FAMIS/FAMIS MOMS.
+Effective July 1, 2021, this program also includes prenatal coverage to undocumented women who meet all other non-immigration eligibility criteria.
+Previously, this group would have qualified for emergency medical services only.